 One area where I think SAS Rogue Regiment could use a boost is with its Operator variety.
 The game comes with 4 operators, each with 2 load-outs.
 However, after 5-6 missions, where you use most of them, I started wishing for a few more options.
 It would have been nice to be able to customize their load-outs more than just Side 1 or 2.
 What I really wish for though was more silenced attacks.
 Right now, you either need to move directly behind the unit and use your knife, or bring along Anders with his harpoon gun.
 It gives you a 2 range shot.
 But outside of that, you will not be using guns very much until the Battle Phase (each shot during the Stealth section moves the alarm token).

 Speaking of options, the publisher did include a copy of the 3 expansions with the review copy of the core game.
 While they aren’t big enough to warrant a full review on their own, I do want to touch on what they add.
 Two of them are pretty straightforward, the Heavy Metal and Hot Dog expansions.
-The first adds 3 new vehicles to the Axis forces, while Hot Dogs adds in flame troopers and dogs.
+The first adds 3 new vehicles to the Axis forces, while Hot Dogs adds flame troopers and dogs.
 These work nicely to give you a bit more variety to your game and each even includes a new mission.
 The 3rd, the Jager expansion, changes things up the most as it adds in Jager mode, which turns the game into a 1 vs Many game instead of fully coop.
 Whether you need that expansion depends on if your group likes 1 vs Many.
 If not, you should just get the Heavy Metal and Hot Dog for the added variety.

 Finally, I want to touch on the learning curve briefly.
 I mentioned above that SAS Rogue Regiment has a lot of little rules, and it does.
 Expect to play a learning game or two to really wrap your head around the system.
-The movement system has different rules for going over different types of terrain, and light of sight has a whole diagram to show when you can and can’t be seen depending on which cover you are in/behind and if you are crouching or not.
+The movement system has different rules for going over different types of terrain, and line of sight has a whole diagram to show when you can and can’t be seen depending on which cover you are in/behind and if you are crouching or not.
 It’s a lot to take in.
 The rules are all there, and plenty of examples are provided, but there is just a lot to remember.
 Sometimes during our game, we’d just make a ruling for what seemed most reasonable rather than digging into the rulebook again.

 Final Thoughts: